HCPA's 2023

 Aerosol Products Division | Scientific Committee Meeting

-The Scientific Committee develops standards and specifications, participates in relevant research efforts, and explores current and potential aerosol technologies.
-The Scientific Committee also engages with global institutions that impact the storage, trade, and manufacturing of aerosol products to ensure that these practices are safe, effective, and manageable.
+The Aerosol Products Division’s Scientific Committee develops standards and specifications, participates in relevant research efforts, and explores current and potential aerosol technologies.
+The Committee also engages with global institutions that impact the storage, trade, and manufacturing of aerosol products to ensure that these practices are safe, effective, and manageable.

 speaker-1